Report: Bullying and nonpayment rife in football

 Germany, Spain and England were excluded, however, as were countries without unionization, such as China.

-The plague of not honoring players' rights is most common in Eastern Europe, according to Van Seggelen, though most of the world outside of North America and Western Europe is also complicit.
+The plague of not honoring players' rights is most common in Eastern Europe, according to van Seggelen, though most of the world outside of North America and Western Europe is also complicit.

 Players from Georgia reported the highest number of approaches to fix matches at over 34%.
 The Democratic Republic of Congo was next at over 31% of players who responded.